UKHomeOffice/elastic-datatables/README.md

 1. Start an elastcsearch docker container

-sudo docker run -p 9200:9200 -it --rm --name elasticsearch elasticsearch
+docker run -p 9200:9200 -it --rm --name elasticsearch elasticsearch

 2. Post a few msgs to elasticsearch using curl